-What Does the Executor of a Will Get Paid?
+What does the executor of a Will get paid?

+There's a lot of work involved in being an Executor.
 While an Executor may feel that they deserve payment for carrying out this role, they are not automatically entitled to get paid for their services or for the time they have spent administering the Estate.

-Check What the Will Says
+Check what the Will says

 If the family or Beneficiaries of the deceased are not happy with the fees chargeable they do have the right to request that the named Executor renounces their role as Executor.
 This would mean that the professional Executor steps down from their duties.